Great Famine of 1315–1317: Background

 Famines were familiar occurrences in medieval Europe.
-For example, localised famines occurred in the Kingdom of France during the 14th century in 1304, 1305, 1310, 1315–1317 (the Great Famine), 1330–1334, 1349–1351, 1358–1360, 1371, 1374–1375, and 1390.
-In the Kingdom of England, the most prosperous kingdom affected by the Great Famine, there were additional famines in 1321, 1351, and 1369.
-For most people there was often not enough to eat, and life was a relatively short and brutal struggle to survive to old age.
+For example, localised famines occurred in the Kingdom of France during the 14th century in 1304, 1305, 1310, 1315–1317 (the Great Famine), 1330–1334, 1349–1351, 1358–1360, 1371, 1374–1375 and 1390.
+In the Kingdom of England, the most prosperous kingdom affected by the Great Famine, there were additional famines in 1321, 1351 and 1369.
 According to official records about the English royal family, an example of the best off in society, for whom records were kept, the average life expectancy at birth in 1276 was 35.28 years.
 Between 1301 and 1325, during the Great Famine it was 29.84 years, but between 1348 and 1375 during the Plague, it was only 17.33 years.
-It demonstrates the relatively steep population drop between 1348 and 1375 of about 42%.
+The average life expectancy figures are skewed by child mortality rates, which were naturally high even during non-famine years.
+However, this demonstrates the steep population drop between 1348 and 1375 of about 42%.

 During the Medieval Warm Period (10th to 13th centuries), the population of Europe exploded compared to prior eras and reached levels that were not matched again in some places until the 19th century.
 Indeed, parts of rural France are still less populous than in the early 14th century.
 The yield ratios of wheat (the number of seeds one could harvest and consume per seed planted) had been dropping since 1280, and food prices had been increasing.
 After favourable harvests, the ratio could be as high as 7:1, but after unfavourable harvests it was as low as 2:1—that is, for every seed planted, two seeds were harvested, one for next year's seed, and one for food.
 By comparison, modern farming has ratios of 30:1 or more (see agricultural productivity).

 The onset of the Great Famine followed the end of the Medieval Warm Period.
 Between 1310 and 1330, Northern Europe saw some of the worst and most sustained periods of bad weather in the Middle Ages, characterized by severe winters and rainy and cold summers.
 The Great Famine may have been precipitated by a volcanic event and occurred during the Little Ice Age.
 Changing weather patterns, the ineffectiveness of medieval governments in dealing with crises, and population level at a historical high made it a time with little margin for error in food production.